 - Very bad and sometimes deadly breathing problems have happened with Obredon (hydrocodone and guaifenesin).
 Talk with the doctor.

 - Get medical help right away if you have slow breathing, shallow breathing, or trouble breathing.

-- Do not give Obredon (hydrocodone and guaifenesin) to a child younger than 18 years of age for signs of a cold or other infection.
-The benefits of taking Obredon (hydrocodone and guaifenesin) do not outweigh the risks in children.
+- This medicine is not for use in children younger than 18 years of age.
+The benefits of taking Obredon (hydrocodone and guaifenesin) for a cough due to allergies, a cold, or other infection do not outweigh the risks in children.
 If your child has been given Obredon (hydrocodone and guaifenesin) or if you have any questions, talk with your child's doctor.

 Uses of Obredon:

 - It is used to thin mucus so it can be taken from the body by coughing.

 What do I need to tell my doctor BEFORE I take Obredon?